scala/scala-lang/blog/_posts/2020-12-15-scala-3-crossing-the-finish-line.md

 ---
 layout: blog-detail
 post-type: blog
-by: The Scala organisation
+by: The Scala Center team, and community contributors
 title: Scala 3 - Crossing the finish line
 ---
 ## Scala 3: Crossing the finish line

 #### Buckle up, we are a couple of days away from the Scala 3 Developer’s Preview!

-As of 18th December we invite the community (users, contributors, maintainers, library authors, users, companies) to give one last big push of feedback to help the Scala org. cross the finish line.
+As of 18th December we invite the community (users, contributors, maintainers, library authors, users, companies) to give one last big push of feedback to help the teams working on the Scala 3 release cross the finish line.

 After 8 years of developing Dotty, numerous feedback loops, and improvements, we are entering a “photo finish” phase, transforming Dotty to Scala 3.